PPC Optimization: Tips, strategies, and automation

 • Specific and well-researched keywords can help improve your score

-Advanced optimisation strategies
+Advanced optimization strategies

 The most successful PPC marketers use all of the above strategies for campaign optimisation and rely on automation to speed the work.
 And today, AI can provide a huge advantage, allowing you to instantly analyse competitor performance by device, quickly analyse competitors’ ad copy, and much more.